Skip to main content

 .add database {database-name} viewers ('aadapp={agent-managed-identity-id}')

-Step 3: Add connector in portal
+Step 3: Open the connector wizard

 2. Click Add connector